-The Development Partnership grant program provides funds for research, education and development based initiatives that support the long-term economic growth of northeastern Minnesota.
+Development Partnership grants provide funds for research, planning, education and development-based initiatives that support the long-term economic growth of northeastern Minnesota.

 Contact: Whitney Ridlon, 218-735-3004, Whitney.Ridlon@state.mn.us

-Eligible applicants: Economic development partners and organizations within the agency's service area.
-Multi-organization collaboration is welcome.
+Eligible applicants: Cities, townships, nonprofits, tribal governments and governmental entities created pursuant to Minnesota Statutes located within the agency's service area.
+Multi-organization collaboration is encouraged.

 Iron Range Resources & Rehabilitation works to improve economic opportunities for diversity and inclusion within our service area.